 Case Management

-Cases in AuroraSOC represent structured investigations that group related alerts, evidence, and analyst findings.
+Cases in AuroraSOC represent structured investigations that group related alerts, observables, evidence, analyst notes, and execution tasks.
 They provide the audit trail required for compliance and post-incident review.

 Case Lifecycle